On operator algebras associated with monomial ideals in noncommuting variables: C*-algebras associated with a monomial ideal

 \section{C*-algebras associated with a monomial ideal}

 Given a monomial ideal $\I \lh \bC\sca{x_1, \dots, x_d}$ we can form the C*-algebras $\ca(T)$ and $\ca(T) / \K(\F_X)$ related to the subproduct system $X_\I$.
-On the other hand the C*-correspondence ${}_A E_A$ associated with $\I$ initiates automatically two more C*-algebras, namely the Pimsner algebras $\T_E$ and $\O_E$.
+On the other hand the C*-corresponden\-ce ${}_A E_A$ associated with $\I$ initiates automatically two more C*-algebras, namely the Pimsner algebras $\T_E$ and $\O_E$.
 In this section we show the connection between all four.

 \begin{theorem} Let ${}_A E_A$ be the C*-correspondence of a monomial ideal $\I \lh \bC\sca{x_1, \dots, x_d}$.
-Then the following diagram holds, with the understanding that all $*$-isomorphisms are canonical. \end{theorem}
+Then the following diagram holds: with the understanding that all $*$-isomorphisms are canonical. \end{theorem}

 The proof is induced by Proposition \ref{P: C*(T)}, Proposition ֿ\ref{P: dichotomy}, and Corollary \ref{C: C*(T)} that will follow.

 \begin{remark} Theorem \ref{T: dichotomy} reads the same for the C*-correspondence $E_0$ of Remark \ref{R: unital} by substituting $\ca(T)$ with $\ca(T_\mu \mid \mt \neq \mu \in \La^*)$.
 We will deliberately use both $I$ and the unit $1$ of the C*-algebras throughout the proofs even when these operators coincide.
 By doing so, the proofs will read the same for both $E$ and $E_0$. \end{remark}